fkmooney/Visual-Learning/README.md

 [sketch_220224c](https://github.com/fkmooney/visual-learning/tree/master/2022/sketch_220224c)

-Inspired by Leon Polk Smith's Leon Polk Smith's Werkübersicht D 1949–87 (1987) <br>
+Inspired by Leon Polk Smith's Black-White Definition New York (1946) <br>
 Utilizes a scalable grid that can be drawn on

 ---